mavryk-network/mavryk-signatory/README.md

 ## How it Works

-* Tezos sends a signing request to Signatory
+* Mavryk sends a signing request to Signatory
 * Signatory checks that the operation is either `block` or `endorsement`
 * Signatory sends the operation to the configured backend for singing
-* Upon receiving the signing operation from the backend, Signatory validates the signature with a Tezos node (optional)
+* Upon receiving the signing operation from the backend, Signatory validates the signature with a Mavryk node (optional)
-* Signatory returns the operation signature to the Tezos node
+* Signatory returns the operation signature to the Mavryk node

 ## Supported Signing Backends